xbeat/Machine-Learning/README.md

 Introduction to Embeddings

 Embeddings are dense vector representations of discrete entities, such as words or sentences, in a continuous vector space.
 They capture semantic relationships and similarities between entities.
 In this presentation, we'll explore how to build an embeddings model from scratch using Python.

+## Attention Mechanisms in Language Models

+Understanding Self-Attention Mechanism

+Self-attention forms the foundational building block of modern transformer architectures, enabling models to weigh the importance of different words in a sequence dynamically.
+The mechanism computes attention scores through query, key, and value matrices multiplication, followed by softmax normalization.

 ## Understanding Machine Learning Algorithms and Time Complexity in Python